-Police investigators, however, suspect an old and repaired electric extension cable unit many had ‘leaked’ current which reached the girl’s iron bed but is keeping an open mind until they obtain the results of a post mortem examination and expert opinion.
+Police investigators, however, suspect an old and repaired electric extension cable unit may have ‘leaked’ current which reached the girl’s iron bed but are keeping an open mind until they obtain the results of a post mortem examination and technical opinion.

 Police in Chaiyaphum are investigating the death of a 17-year old Thai girl who appears to have been electrocuted by her smartphone last Friday while her mother was away.

 A 47-year-old mother on Friday found her 17-year-old daughter dead on her bed in the northeastern province of Chaiyuphum.
-The young girl had been electrocuted while playing with her smartphone.
+The young girl had been electrocuted while paying with her smartphone.

-47-year old woman returned and thought her daughter was sleeping on her iron bed
+47-year old woman returned and thought her daughter was sleeping at first in her bed

 The panicked mother cut off the electrical mains connected to her daughter’s smartphone but it was too late, her beautiful young daughter was dead.

-Young girl was using a frazzled electrical cable to charge her phone covered in ducting
+Young girl was using a frazzled cable to charge her phone covered in ducting

 Nong Yong died holding her smartphone which had been connected to the mains in a cable covered in ducting tape.

-The electrical sockets used in the home by the Thai girl was on old and battered extension cable which had been repaired numerous times.
+The electrical sockets used in the home by the Thai girl were on an old and battered extension cable which had been repaired numerous times.
 This and Nong Ying’s iron bed contributed to the tragedy.